 Day 3: Tirano – Colico 76 km

-Today you start cycling, and it’s an easy start, downhill along the Adda river.
+Today on Sunday you start cycling, and it’s an easy start, downhill along the Adda river.
 The Sentiero Valtellina will take you near the small village of Teglio, before reaching Sondrio, the capital of the province which bears the same name.
 The first stage by bike ends in Morbegno, which is home to a beautiful old town.
 Walk along its narrow streets, admiring the beautiful facades of ancient buildings with small wrought-iron balconies.
 Visit the Church of St. John the Baptist, a baroque collegiate church built in 1680.
 One of the architectural symbols of the city is the Ganda Bridge, the only stone bridge over the Adda river.
 The Bitto stream, on the other hand, gives its name to the homonymous DOP cheese used to prepare the typical dish of Valtellina, pizzoccheri.
 Overnight stay in Colico

 Day 4: Round trip around Colico from 13 to 34 km (one way)